jkaberg/rProcess/README.md

 - Link/copy/move or extract content to destination
 - Ignore torrents with x label
 - Append label to destination path
-- Delete torrrent from rtorrent (with files) once rProcess is done
+- Delete torrrent from rtorrent (and files) once rProcess is done

 ###Usage